-The Director of Graduate Studies, in consultation with the appropriate professor(s), may grant permission allowing students to upgrade first theological degree core courses for STM/DMin-level credit.
+The Dean, in consultation with the appropriate professor(s), may grant permission allowing students to upgrade first theological degree core courses for STM/DMin-level credit.
 Such students shall be either (a) post-MDiv Lutheran Year students who would clearly benefit from enrolling in a core course(s) or (b) other graduate school students whose time away from academic study initially would suggest enrollment in a core course(s).